cleversonfdo/rossmann_sales_forecast/README.md

 ## Disclaimer

 This project is based on the dataset of Rossmann european drugstore.
 The data is available in kaggle site for a closed data competition.
-The values on the dataset are real, but the scenario used is ficticious.
+The values on the dataset are real, but the scenario used is fictitious.
 The source of the dataset and website company can be viewed on the links below:

 https://www.kaggle.com/c/rossmann-store-sales